Admissions Policies & Procedures

 A student’s enrollment in Salt Lake Arts Academy may be rejected or revoked based on: Student’s serious infractions of law or school rules, chronic misbehavior that would, if it were to continue, endanger persons or property, cause serious disruption in the school, or place unreasonable burdens on the school’s staff.

 Applications – All applications to Salt Lake Arts Academy are submitted online.
 Applications for the following school year are available October 1 Current students do not need to submit applications, but siblings entering SLArts do need to submit an application.
 Applications are accepted until the lottery deadline the following February (usually the third Friday.)

-Lottery – The Admissions Lottery is conducted by a third party, and the Lottery results are returned to SLArts with a number assigned to each student.
-Preference in the lottery is granted to siblings of students currently enrolled at SLArts, to children of founding parents, and to children of current Governing Board members and siblings of SLArts alumni.
+Lottery – The Admissions Lottery is conducted by randomization program, and the Lottery results are returned to SLArts with a number assigned to each student.
+Preference in the lottery is granted to siblings of students currently enrolled at SLArts, to children of founding parents, to children of current Governing Board members and siblings of SLArts alumni.

 Accepting a Place at SLArts – After the lottery is conducted we will send an email to the email addresses you listed on your application letting you know if you have been accepted and offered a spot at SLArts, or if you are on the wait list, and if so, which "tier" your student is in on the wait lst.
 The first "tier" includes the first 10 students, the second "tier" is the next 30 students, the third "tier" is everyone else.